Two big cases show the importance of the Servicemembers Civil Relief Act.

 Then the very next day, bankrupt retailer USA Discounters was ordered to forgive $95.9 million in consumer debt nationwide in a settlement arranged with all 50 State Attorneys General offices.
-USA discounters was accused of using military pay allotment structures provided to active duty servicemembers to sell overpriced furniture, electronics and home goods at high interest rates.
+USA discounters were accused of using military pay allotment structures provided to active-duty servicemembers to sell overpriced furniture, electronics, and home goods at high interest rates.
 USA discounters denies any wrongdoing, but still settled with the state AGs, agreeing to either credit or write off the affected accounts depending on when each account was opened.

 “It’s unfortunate, but military servicemembers can still be vulnerable to negative financial actions like abusive collections and repossession even while they’re serving in a combat zone,” says Maria Gaitan, Military Outreach Coordinator at Consolidated Credit.
 “Military families need to make sure they’re educated about the Servicemembers Civil Relief Act so they can take steps before a servicemember is deployed to ensure their financial interests are in order and no issues will arise.”

 What does the SCRA do to protect servicemembers?

 The Servicemembers Civil Relief Act offers a number of protections to servicemembers while they are on active duty service.
 These protections also extend to guard members and reservists who are called to active duty during deployment.